An interesting book by Hornell Hart

 Proofs obtained through apparitions:

-• Characteristics of the entities' features, clothing, behavior, voice timbre and manner of expression substantially identical to those that the dead person had in a certain period of his/her life.
+• Characteristics of the features of the entities (clothing, behavior, voice timbre and manner of expression) substantially identical to those that the dead persons had in a certain period of their life.

 • Affective and sentimental attachment shown by the entities towards persons they had loved in life.